ed-barberis/devops-2.0/README.md

     Create suggested install folder and extract contents of ZIP file to:
     `C:\HashiCorp\Packer\bin`

-    **NOTE:** There is currently an issue on Windows 10 with Packer 1.1.2 (current latest release) and VirtualBox Guest Additions 5.2.2 where the Guest Additions ISO image cannot be found on the local file system.
+    **NOTE:** There is currently an issue on Windows 10 with Packer 1.1.2 (and above) and VirtualBox Guest Additions 5.2.2 (and above) where the Guest Additions ISO image cannot be found on the local file system.
 The work-around is to use Packer 1.1.1 instead.

 5. Install [Git 2.15.1 for Windows 64-bit](https://github.com/git-for-windows/git/releases/download/v2.15.1.windows.1/Git-2.15.1-64-bit.exe).